dxos/dxos/docs/content/guide/echo/typescript/README.md

 ---
+dir:
+  text: TypeScript API
   order: 2
-description: DXOS Spaces
+order: 0
 ---

 # Spaces

 A `space` is an instance of an ECHO database which can be replicated by a number of peers.

-This section describes how to create, join, and invite peers to [ECHO Spaces](../echo.md#spaces) with the TypeScript API.
+This section describes how to create, join, and invite peers to [ECHO Spaces](../#spaces) with the TypeScript API.

 ## Creating spaces

-Having established an [identity](./identity.md), a space can be created:
+Having established an [identity](../../typescript/identity.md), a space can be created:

 ```ts file=./snippets/create-space.ts#L5-
 import { Client } from '@dxos/client';